Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 \subsection{Dynamical indicators}

-In this section, we review two complementary dynamical probes in position and momentum spaces.
+In this subsetion, we review two complementary dynamical probes in position and momentum spaces.
 Both of them can be used to characterize the topological properties of 1D non-Hermitian Floquet systems with chiral symmetry.
 These indicators allow us to extract the topological winding numbers of the system from its long-time stroboscopic dynamics \cite{ZhouNHFTP01,ZhouNHFTP02,ZhouNHFTP03}.
+The measurement of these indicators could thus provide evidences for the existence of non-Hermitian Floquet topological matter.